EIT-Pathogena/client/docs/install-dev.md

 ```

 ## Using a local development server
-## pahtogena portal runs on port 8000, whilst the upload-api runs on 3000
+## pathogena portal runs on port 8000, whilst the upload-api runs on 8003

 ```bash
 export PATHOGENA_HOST="localhost:8000"